ArkEcosystemArchive/platform-sdk/docs/coins/services/transaction.md

 await transactionService.transfer({
 	nonce: 1,
 	sign: {
-		passphrase: "this is a top secret passphrase",
+		mnemonic: "this is a top secret mnemonic",
 	},
 	data: {
 		amount: 1,